RhythmAhir/Forest-Fire-Prediction-and-Analysis/README.md

 ---

-Here's the updated **Model Training and Results** section incorporating the new classification results:

----

 ### **3.4 Model Training**
 To achieve the project objectives, I implemented both regression models (for predicting FWI) and classification models (for predicting fire occurrence).
 Each model was trained and evaluated using appropriate metrics.